caberson/eep-automation-suite/README.md

 Enlightenment Foundation tools
 ===============
-This project provide a few tools that I use to semi-automate some tedious tasks at the organization that I volunteer at.
+This project provides a few tools that I use to semi-automate some tedious and repetitive tasks at the organization that I volunteer at.
 The script mainly deal with reading and creating Excel files that are needed every six months.

-While these tools work, they do require a LOT of cleanup.
+While these tools work, they do require a LOT of cleanup and refactoring.

 Requirements